codecats/currency_rss/README.md

 _* now if you have some changes in your code just re-run `crontab add` command_

 #### Celery
-I don't recomment install celery just for this scrapper porpouse but if you already use celery (for example you already have infrastructure on you system and your backend has free working power).
+I don't recomment install celery just for this scrapper porpouse but if you already use celery.
+For example you already have infrastructure on you system and your backend has free working power.

 Run celery worker called `currency` with level info.
 Last argument is `beat` that runs  periodic task scheduler.
 ```bash
 celery -A currency worker -l info -B
 ```
+_You can run it directly from bash but I highly remommend supervisor for better manage_

 ## TODO:
  - add entries to scraper.const.py#CUR_PATTERNS